FP&A Analyst Job Description and Profile

 Accountants

-Although FP&A Analysts’ work revolves around financial modelling, prediction and risk assessment, they have to think like accountants and have the same core training to do the job successfully.
+FP&A analysts’ work revolves around financial modelling, prediction, and risk assessment.
+They must think like accountants and undergo the same core training to perform the job successfully.

 What Is the FP&A Role in a Company?

 FPAs are becoming essential for businesses, providing crucial performance analysis.
-They, therefore, play a significant part in business success, ensuring qualified candidates become highly sought after.
+They play a significant part in business success.
+They ensure that qualified candidates become highly sought after.

 Data Reconciliation and Consolidation

 The field is proliferating.
-The ability to manage financial information and strategy is essential, and usually, FP&A tasks require extensive data reconciliation and consolidation as well as variance analysis.
+The ability to manage financial information and strategy is essential.
+Usually, FP&A tasks require extensive data reconciliation and consolidation, as well as variance analysis.

 Business Insight

-It, too, requires business insight so the management team can formulate effective strategies.
+It, too, requires business insight so the management team can plan effective strategies.

-To learn more about a career in FP&A, please visit our resources page, or search for Financial & Planning Analyst roles here.
+To learn more about a career in FP&A, please visit our resources page or search for financial and planning analyst roles here.

 Job Seekers